-Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at February 29, 2012, and February 28, 2011 and 2010, was composed of \$380.2, \$410.2 and \$387.1 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
+Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at February 28, 2013, February 29, 2012, and February 28, 2011, was composed of \$383.3 million, \$380.2 million, and \$410.2 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
 This investment is subject to unique risks. ("Risk Factors-Our investment in GSC Investment Corp.
 CLO 2007 LTD. constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility").
 We do not consolidate the Saratoga CLO portfolio in our financial statements.
 Accordingly, the metrics below do not include the underlying Saratoga CLO portfolio investments.
-However, at February 29, 2012 and February 28, 2011 and 2010, one, three and five Saratoga CLO portfolio investments were in default and 99.3%, 97.0% and 92.3%, respectively, of the Saratoga CLO portfolio investments had a CMR (as defined below) color rating of green or yellow.
+However, at February 28, 2013, February 29, 2012 and February 28, 2011, one, one, and three Saratoga CLO portfolio investments with a fair value of \$1.0 million, \$0.7 million and \$3.3 million, respectively, were in default and \$378.7 million, \$379.5 million and 320.8 million, or 98.5%, 99.3% and 97.0%, respectively, of the Saratoga CLO portfolio investments had a CMR (as defined below) color rating of green or yellow.
+For more information relating to Saratoga CLO, see the audit financial statements for Saratoga CLO included elsewhere herein.